Mobile Maritime Injury Lawyer

 - Unsafe work conditions

 Employers in Alabama are responsible for the negligent acts of their employees.
-Maritime injury cases are also handled differently than onshore workers’ compensation claims.
+Offshore injury cases are also handled differently than onshore workers’ compensation claims.
 In other words, you could have rights outside the scope of the Alabama workers’ compensation laws.

 At Lattof & Lattof, P.C., we represent all injured maritime workers in the gulf coast area, including those who were hurt on or in: